Vinigperuzzi/Vinigperuzzi/README.md

 - 🤖 I’m currently learning the basics of programing on college, and other interesting stuff on my on!
 - 📫 How to reach me: On institutional e-mail: vgperuzzi@inf.ufpel.edu.br<br />
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&nbsp;On personal e-mail: vinigperuzzi@hotmail.com
-- 🏎️ Fun fact: I love to drive...
+- 🏎️ Fun fact(about me): I love to drive...
 Anywhere...
 As long as it is fast.

 <!--<div align="center">
   <a href="https://github.com/Vinigperuzzi">